 We read every day about dogs being injured by other dogs, sometimes fatally.
 Although I work closely with several police forces, they often give poor advice about the law as it stands now and what can be done.
 My latest advocacy was for a Registered Assistance Dog that had been repeatedly attacked by the same dog and Police persistently said nothing could be done as man not bitten.
 The attacking dog is now removed to rescue.

-The local Dog Warden is your best bet for incidents that don’t need Police initially, or where you want to report something happening in a private place.
+The local Dog Warden is your best bet for incidents that don’t need Police initially.
 But if in public, especially if there are repeated offences by a dog owner, regardless of whether a person has yet been bitten, if it is reasonable to say you thought you would be, the Police CAN act.

 If your dog is injured, as things stand, it is not an offence, something else campaigners are working on.
 Unless there is a threat to a person, you cannot do much other than invoke the original Dogs Act which is civil.

 In a lot of cases the attacking dog is well known, has frightened lots of people and probably needs training and neutering but the owner won’t do anything.
 We have helped a lot of dog owners get the right help to persuade the offender to act responsibly.

 Banding together with other owners who have also been affected, particularly if same place or same dog, can mean more press interest and if no other choice, embarrassing the owner has worked too.

 If you own a dog that is aggressive, please get help, we all want to have our dogs live a great life with lots of freedom.
 We retrain dogs like this all the time, ask for our help.
 Read about our services on the SafePets website HERE

 Call us 0208 1445799